This German Green Bean Soup Is An Easy-to-Make Classic!

 If you want to freeze lots of soup, we’d recommend splitting it up into various portion sizes.
 This way you can easily take out the exact amount of soup you need and reheat it in a pot on the stove.

 Looking for more delicious soup recipes?
-Try out these different European soups:
+Try out these different German soups made from all different ingredients:

-- 1 lb potatoes (approx. 4 medium-sized potatoes)
+- 1 pound potatoes, approximately 4 medium-sized potatoes

 - 1 large yellow onion